 This committee focuses on the relationship between the Donlin Gold project and subsistence activities within the Kuskokwim River drainage.
-This committee will hold its first meeting in fall 2021, after members are recruited through an application process in summer 2021.
+This committee will hold its first meeting in 2022, after members are recruited through an application process.

 The Subsistence Community Advisory Committee Will:

 - Receive and distribute information on Donlin Gold’s plans, operations and monitoring activities.